 Comparative data gathered from farmers coincided with the observations made at different seasons in the two consecutive years of study.
-It was found that the somatic growth overwhelmed during the rainy days and flower production was lean in this season and the immediate post-monsoon period (Table-A.1).
-Among the considered parameters, flowering was in prime focus, although the general attributes of growth provided the backdrop of this study.
+It was found that the somatic growth overwhelmed during the rainy days and flower production was lean in this season and the immediate post-monsoon period (Table-1).
+Among the considered parameters, flowering was in prime focus, although the general attributes of growth provided for the back drop of this study.
 Yield data in this floral crop clearly shows despite stray flowering, profitable yield was in the offing only form the second quarter of the calendar year onwards.
-It could be noticed that the harvest could go up seven times more than what is attained in the winter months.
+It could be noticed that the harvest could go up seven times more that what is attained in the winter months.
 With the climate getting warmer, vegetative growth started slowing down gradually and there was a concomitant increase in flower production.

 Yield increase can be correlated well with an increase in the number of flower picking points available at the surface of the canopy.
 During peak flowering, jasmine shrubs sported serene white floral bloom in attractive cymes.
 Flower production surged in the month in February and March at Madurai conditions.
 It is interesting to note that unlike many other ornamental floral crops, Jasmine (J. sambac L.) is seen prominently with flowers in the mid-summer.
-From the two successive sets of trials carried out in the month of February, (i) solitary application of salicylic acid (SA) made in comparison with similar doses of classical plant regulating substances namely an auxin (NAA), gibberellic acid (GA3), and cytokinin (BA) and (ii) the target compound SA combined with selected doses of the latter, it could be learnt that the PGRs can be implicated for interesting growth changes.
+From the two successive sets of trials carried out n the month of February, (i) solitary application of salicylic acid (SA) made in comparison with similar doses of classical plant regulating substances namely an auxin (NAA), gibberellic acid (GA3), and cytokinin (BA) and (ii) the target compound SA combined with selected doses of the latter, it could be learnt that the PGRs can be implicated for interesting growth changes.

-In an exclusive first set of study where SA was administered as a foliar spray once a day morning, for seven consecutive days from day with prefixed concentrations, SA triggered notable growth changes as effective as conventional hormones.
-In the combination trials where similar one-time-a-day spraying was done on 3 different days in the 0th day, 7th day and the 14th day (a total of three-time application), SA co-supplemented with established PGRs exerted an altered response mediating growth and development (Table-A.2).
+In the exclusive study where SA was administered as a foliar spray every day, only once a day in the morning, for seven consecutive days from day 0 with a standard spray volume of 20 litres with prefixed concentrations, SA triggered growth changes that were as effective as conventional hormones.
+In the comparative study where similar one-time-a-day spraying was done in the 0 day, 7th day and the 14th day (a total of three time application is done), PGRs exerted their own characteristic influence in mediating growth and development (Table-A.2).
 An assessment of growth and development done on the 28th day since the first application showed that traits such as plant height, flower picking surface area per plant, length of a flower bearing branch, number of leaves in such emergent shoots, leaf area of a fully expanded leaf, and the size and intensity of flower production differed markedly from plants assessed in control (the group of plants fed only with distilled water).

-As NAA applications evoked flowering responses with lesser consistency, GA3 exerted in prominent growth stimulation on vegetative shoot growth and flower production as well.
-Somatic shoots in both doses of the PGR (10 and 100 ppm) facilitated shoot elongation with marked internodal extension.
-The extent of growth in the said treatment was so pronounced that the contour of flat flower picking surface in the PGR free control is modified into widely spaced and spread-out canopy surface in GA3 treatments.
-Conversely, plants groomed in plots sprayed with BA and SA remained far more compact and dome shaped.
+As NAA applications altered these responses positively but with lesser consistency, GA3 exerted in prominent growth stimulation on vegetative shoot growth and flower production.
+Somatic shoots in both doses of the PGR (10 and 100 ppm) facilitated shoot elongation with marked intermodal extension.
+The extent of growth in the said treatment was so pronounced that the contour of flat flower picking surface in the PGR free control is modified into widely spaced and well spread broadened canopy surface in GA3 treatments.
+Conversely, plants groomed in plots sprayed with BA and SA remained far more compact and dome-shaped.
 With a quantitative increase in BA concentrations, the nodal buds in the axillary region emerged into active shoots with most shoot tips turning into mantle forming floral receptacles.
-The shorter internodes of the primary shoot axis combined with active elongation of axillary shoots turned the plants condensed and robust in this treatment.
+The shorter internodes of the primary shoot axis combined with active elongation of axillary shoots presented the plants condensed and robust in this treatment.